Domain-CSHARP/CrystalReportWebAPI/README.md

-# Crystal Reports with Recordset Data - Implementation Guide
+# Crystal Reports with Recordset Data - Implementation Guide NOTE THIS REQUIRE TO TEST

 This document explains how to use the enhanced Crystal Reports Web API that supports passing recordset values to Crystal Reports.